 On January 1, 2012, the California Transparency in Supply Chains Act of 2010 (SB 657) went into effect.
 This law seeks to increase the quantity of information made available by manufacturers and retailers regarding their efforts, if any, to address the issues of slavery and human trafficking in their supply chains.
 This in turn is intended to allow consumers to make better, more informed choices regarding the products they buy and the companies they choose to support.

 Integrity is the foundation of HP Inc.’s global business and our promise to customers and communities.
 We hold our leadership, employees, suppliers, and business partners to the highest ethical standards and require their compliance with applicable laws and regulations at all times.
 These expectations are clearly described in HP’s Standards of Business Conduct (SBC) and supported by additional targeted policies and codes of conduct addressing the behavior of our partners and suppliers.
-HP's Global Human Rights Policy further outlines HP's commitment to and respect for human rights in its operations.
+HP's Global Sustainability Policy further outlines HP's commitment to respect human rights in its operations.